thomasabishop/eolas/zk/Using_SQLite_with_Python.md

 ### Prepared statements

-> With prepared statements you have to use a dictionary not a dictionary or
+> With prepared statements you have to pass in the parameters
-> other data type

 ```python
 user_data = {